Elisabetta Casellati: President of the Senate

 On 24 March 2018 she was elected President of the Senate, becoming the first woman to hold this position.
 She was supported by her own party, the League, Brothers of Italy and the Five Star Movement.

 On 18 April 2018 she was given an exploratory mandate by President Sergio Mattarella to try and reconcile the issues between the centre-right coalition and the Five Star Movement (M5S), in order to break the post-election political deadlock and form a fully functional new government.
 However, she failed in finding a solution to the disputes between the parties, especially between the M5S and Forza Italia.

 On 27 October 2021 she agreed on allowing a secret vote on a law that would have extended Italy's already existing hate speech and hate crime statutes to cover hate based on ability, sex, sexual orientation and gender identity (Italian law currently covers racial-based and religion-based hatred only), by using a provision in the Italian Senate rule of procedures code that is meant to be enacted only when voting on named individuals.
 This resulted in having the law proposal being voted down, and barred similar provisions from being proposed again in the six months following the vote.

+On 28 January 2022, the centre-right coalition officially proposed Casellati as its candidate for the presidency in the fifth ballot of the presidential election.
+Casellati was strongly supported by the League's leader Matteo Salvini, who stated that it was a "true honor to propose her as the first female president".
+The centre-left coalition opposed her candidacy and decided to abstain.
+Casellati gained a mere result of 382 votes, far below the majority threshold of 505 required to be elected and even below the number of centre-right electors, due to more than 70 so-called "snipers" (franchi tiratori).
+Casellati was followed by Mattarella with 46 votes and Di Matteo with 38.

+Minister for Institutional Reforms

+On 22 October 2022, following the right-wing victory in the general election, Casellati was appointed Minister for Institutional Reforms in the government of Giorgia Meloni.
+In late December 2022, Meloni announced that Casellati would meet with the opposition parties to officially begin the roadmap towards a constitutional reform to strengthen the powers of the Prime Minister.

+On 3 November 2023, the government officially presented the reform which provided the direct election of the Prime Minister, the so-called "premierato", and a new electoral law which gave 55% of parliamentary seats in both houses to the coalition that arrives first in the general election.